sebkst/voice2text/README.markdown

     ./english-voice2text

-Press Ctrl+C to exit
+Press Ctrl+C (a few times) to exit or say "exit"

     ./repeat-after-me

-Press Ctrl+C to exit
+Press Ctrl+C (a few times) to exit or  say "exit"

+Adding an argument will make the commands registered to that text file (added in the end, 1 registration per line)

 Inspired by
 -----------

-* yura's initial release
+* built on yura's initial scratch
 * http://ab-log.ru/smart-house/speech/speech-recognition